knette/salesDash/README.md

 ### Big Issues
 - started with a larger model than needed and will need to remove commisssion and refund/return objects from model and code them in.
+- Only admin users can see sales.

 ### Plannned Features
-- making the model smaller
+- making the model smaller and hard coding refund and commission features into app
 - CSV upload
 - API data pulls from retailers